sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 Supply Chain Sales, Customer, and Shipping Performance Dashboard using Power BI

 ## Background & Objective

-This Power BI dashboard was developed to provide a comprehensive end-to-end overview of the supply chain from sales generation to customer behavior and final shipment delivery.
+This Power BI dashboard provides an end-to-end view of supply chain performance, covering sales generation, customer behavior, and shipment delivery.

+The objective is to answer practical business questions around revenue, profitability, customer value, and delivery efficiency—and highlight where performance gaps exist across the supply chain.

-The project focuses on three major analytical domains:
+The analysis focuses on three areas:

-🛍️ Sales Performance

-- To analyze total revenue, profit, profit margin, and total orders.
+Sales Performance: revenue, profit, margin, and product-level performance to identify profit drivers and leakage.
-- Identify top-performing products that drive sales.
-- Track revenue and profit trends over time to uncover seasonal or performance-based patterns.

-👥 Customer Insights

-- To identify the top customers contributing to revenue, measure their relative impact, and segment customers based on order and revenue behavior.
-- This analysis helps understand which customer groups (Consumer, Corporate, or Home Office) are the most valuable and consistent.
+Customer Insights: customer contribution, segmentation, and concentration to understand value and risk.

-🚚 Shipping & Delivery Performance
+Shipping & Delivery Performance: on-time delivery, delays, and shipping mode efficiency to evaluate operational reliability.

-- To evaluate operational efficiency by measuring delivery timeliness, comparing on-time vs. late deliveries, and analyzing average shipping times across shipping modes.
-- It also identifies the most used and fastest shipping methods, helping improve delivery strategy and customer satisfaction.

-Overall, the objective of this dashboard is to turn raw supply chain data into actionable insights that empower management to enhance profitability, customer retention, and delivery performance efficiency.
+Overall, the dashboard is designed to support data-driven decision-making by turning raw supply chain data into clear, actionable insights.

 -----------------------------------------------------------------------------------------------------------------------------------------